 - Communication.
 Usually, UI designer works closely with UX designers and engineering team.
 Communication skills required to understand technical feasibility (whether the team can implement the design)

 Hopefully, by now you understand the nuanced differences between UI and UX design.
 Yes, they go hand-in-hand, but they are very different.
 UX design is more analytical.
 It’s rooted in cognitive behavior and human psychology.
-UI design is much more focused on visuals – whether a product is aesthetically pleasing.
+UI design software is focused more on the visuals—or whether a product is aesthetically pleasing.